Tricky1702/JaguarCompany/trunk/jaguar_company_readme.txt

 Copyright
 ---------
-Copyright © 2012-2013 Richard Thomas Harrison (Tricky)
+Copyright © 2012-2014 Richard Thomas Harrison (Tricky)

-This work is licensed under the Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.
+This work is licensed under the Creative Commons Attribution-Noncommercial-Share Alike 4.0 International (CC BY-NC-SA 4.0)

-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/ or send a letter to Creative Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/ or send an email to info@creativecommons.org